apache/spark/docs/running-on-kubernetes.md

   <td>
     Path to the CA cert file for connecting to the Kubernetes API server over TLS from the driver pod when requesting executors.
 This file must be located on the submitting machine's disk, and will be uploaded to the driver pod.
     Specify this as a path as opposed to a URI (i.e. do not provide a scheme).
+In client mode, use
+    <code>spark.kubernetes.authenticate.caCertFile</code> instead.
   </td>
 </tr>
 <tr>